 States That Have Approved Medical Marijuana for Arthritis

 Currently, Arkansas, California, Illinois (osteoarthritis, rheumatoid arthritis), Michigan (arthritis, rheumatoid arthritis), New Mexico (inflammatory autoimmune-mediated arthritis), and North Dakota (rheumatoid arthritis) have approved medical marijuana for the treatment of arthritis.
 However, in Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.
 In addition, various other states will consider allowing medical marijuana to be used for the treatment of arthritis with the recommendation from a physician.
 These states include: Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).

 Several states have approved medical marijuana specifically to treat “chronic pain,” a symptom commonly associated with arthritis.
-These states include: Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island and Vermont.
+These states include: Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and West Virginia.
 The states of Nevada, New Hampshire, North Dakota, Montana, Ohio and Vermont allow medical marijuana to treat “severe pain.”
-The states of Arkansas, Minnesota, Ohio, Pennsylvania and Washington have approved cannabis for the treatment of “intractable pain.”
+The states of Arkansas, Minnesota, Ohio, Pennsylvania, Washington, and West Virginia have approved cannabis for the treatment of “intractable pain.”

 Recent Studies on Cannabis’ Effect on Arthritis